VoidVolker/MagickSlicer/README.md

 ### [ -a, --slicea ]

 Type of slicing - slice A. Image scale starts from image size to down.
-Inverts option '--scliceb'.
+Inverts option `--scliceb`.

 Default:  true